krocon/es6-module-typescript-babel-gulp-sandbox/README.md

 # es6-module-typescript-babel-gulp-sandbox
-sandbox for babel (gulp) cli for generation es6 modules from typescript
+Sandbox for babel (gulp) cli for generation es6 modules from typescript

 ## Prerequisite